BobLuursema/pickle-cafe/README.md

 I've tried to not change the API for both Cucumber and TestCafé.
 To show how to use the integration I will lead you through creating a simple test for our internal GitLab login page.

-Clone this project: `git clone git@vcs.aws.insim.biz:hyp-klant-worden/pickle-cafe.git`, and npm install: `cd pickle-cafe && npm install`.
+Clone this project and npm install: `git clone {url} && cd pickle-cafe && npm install`.
 Go back up and create a folder for the project: `cd .. && mkdir gitlab-test && cd gitlab-test`.
 Make your project an npm module `npm init`, answer the questions and then run `npm link ../pickle-cafe` to add Pickle Café to your project, and `npm install cucumber` to add Cucumber.